-- Vonage’s acquisition of Telesphere
+- Vonage Holdings Corp. in its acquisition of Telesphere Networks Ltd.

-- Genstar’s acquisition of Boyd Corporation
+- Genstar Capital in its acquisition of Boyd Corporation

 Mr. Gonzalez graduated from UCLA with a B.A. in Psychology and received his J.D., cum laude, from the University of San Francisco School of Law, where he earned a Business Law Certificate, with honors.
 While in law school, he served as the Executive Articles Editor for the Intellectual Property Law Journal, served on the board of the La Raza Law Students Association, and tutored sections of Torts for the USF Academic Support Program.